-The King and indeed all Moroccans show strong support for Palestinians and for Jerusalem.
+Support for Al-Quds: The King and indeed all Moroccans show strong support for Palestinians and for Jerusalem.
 The Moroccan link with Jerusalem has been strong since Salah al-Din’s son endowed the Magharbeh Quarter, next to the Buraq Wall, to North African pilgrims in 1193.
-This 800-year-old quarter was demolished by the Israeli authorities in 1967 after they captured East Jerusalem.
+This 800 year old quarter was demolished by the Israeli authorities in 1967 after they captured East Jerusalem.

-King Mohammed VI has implemented major reforms in response to the Arab Spring protests.
+Reform: King Mohammed VI has implemented major reforms in response to the Arab Spring protests.
 These have included a new constitution which has transferred many powers to a freely and fairly elected government.
-The Justice and Development Party (PJD) emerged as the largest party in the 2011 elections and heads the current government.
-The gradual reforms established by the king have been hailed as a model for other Arab countries to follow.
+The Justice and Development Party (PJD) emerged as the largest party in the 2011 t elections and heads the current government.
+The gradual reforms of the King have been hailed as a model for other Arab countries to follow.

 By Associated Press,.
 WASHINGTON — President Barack Obama is planning to host the king of Morocco at the White House later this month.
 The White House says King Mohammed plans to visit Nov.
 22. More from PostPolitics ...

 On Friday, November 22, President Obama will host King Mohammed VI of Morocco at the White House.
 This visit will highlight the long-standing friendship between the United States and Morocco and strengthen our strategic partnership.
 The President looks ...

 King Mohammed VI.
 Ever since he ascended the throne in 1999, his Majesty Mohammed VI, King of Morocco, has nursed one persistent ambition: to transform Casablanca, the Kingdom's largest city and economic center, into Africa's leading financial hub.and more »